Arnaud Beltrame: Military career

-After following a reserve officer cursus during his military service, Beltrame became a serving reserve artillery officer, assigned first to the 35th Airborne artillery regiment in Tarbes and then the 8th artillery regiment in Commercy.
+After following a reserve officer course during his military service, Beltrame became a serving reserve artillery officer, assigned first to the 35th Airborne artillery regiment in Tarbes and then the 8th artillery regiment in Commercy.
 He then transferred to the Gendarmerie and was briefly assigned to the Mobile Gendarmerie armored unit in Satory, near Versailles, before being selected in 2003 for the elite gendarmerie parachute squadron (EPIGN), also based at Satory.
 He deployed to Iraq in 2005 and received military honors for his service there.
 He then joined the Republican Guard, part of the national gendarmerie that provides guards of honor and security for the State.
 He was stationed at the Élysée Palace between 2006 and 2010 and then took command of a Departmental Gendarmerie company in Avranches from 2010 to 2014.
 After staff service with the Ministry of Ecology and post-graduate training in Business administration and Economy, he joined the Carcassonne Departmental gendarmerie unit in southwestern France in August 2017 as deputy commander.

 Trèbes terrorist attack

-At about 11 a.m. on 24 March 2018, Redouane Lakdim, a terrorist claiming allegiance to Islamic State of Iraq and the Levant (ISIS) stormed a supermarket in Trèbes armed with a handgun, a hunting knife, and three homemade bombs.
+At about 11 a.m. on 23 March 2018, Redouane Lakdim, a terrorist claiming allegiance to the Islamic State of Iraq and the Levant (ISIS), stormed a supermarket in Trèbes armed with a handgun, a hunting knife, as well as three homemade bombs.
 He shot two people dead and took others hostage.
-Police negotiated for release of the hostages, and Beltrame offered to take the place of the final one, a female cashier.
+Police negotiated for the release of the hostages.
+Beltrame offered to take the place of the final hostage, a female cashier.
 Beltrame set his mobile phone on a table with its line open so that police outside could monitor activity inside.
 After a three-hour stand-off, Lakdim stabbed and shot Beltrame.
-In response, GIGN operatives stormed the supermarket at 2:40 PM and killed the assailant.
-An autopsy revealed that Beltrame had sustained four bullet wounds but died from stab wounds to the throat.
+In response, GIGN operatives stormed the supermarket at 2:40 p.m. and killed the assailant.
+Beltrame died from his injuries at 5 a.m. on 24 March at Carcassonne hospital.
+According to an autopsy report, Beltrame had sustained four bullet wounds but died from stab wounds to the throat.